 Number one was the people.
 On the first hike was up Superstition Mountain which has now been made a state park with clear defined paths.
 There were people everywhere because it was MLK day and a holiday.
 But the people were so fun.
 They were polite, with varying degrees of experience.
 There were friends encouraging friends.
 There were people overloaded with gear, some with moderate gear and with no gear.
 We met Mark who had climbed four mountains that week.
 He took pictures of us.
 The people made it very enjoyable.

 The second hike was make more enjoyable because the path lead through a sea of cactus of every variety.
 They were up close and personal.
 It was a very different beauty than the beauty of the Northwest, but a beauty just the same.
 Part way up we sat on an enormous rock and talked by a fresh spring.
 Then we climbed the steep part feeling much like the mountain sheep we were to look out for.
 We only made it half way up because we listened to our bodies.
 I have hiked before where a friend pushed me verbally to the top.
 Though the view was beautiful, the pain was not.
 The recovery was not.
 I listened to my body this time when it said, “It is time to return.”
 The rocks caused pounding on my knees as I descended, but Jim showed me a much better way to step down and three days later I have no pain.

 Finding joy in the journey instead of having an eye on the destination is a much better way to hike.
 I cannot wait to go back home to the northwest and climb the Cascade mountain trails, perhaps never to the top but if I go slowly, one day I may look up and see nothing but sky because I will have slowly allowed my body to enjoy the journey all the way to the top and down again.

-Receive monthly newsletter containing updates to our blogs and website.
+Click on the subscribe link to receive the monthly newsletter containing updates to our blogs and website.